taosdata/TDengine/docs/vnode_write.md

 end box

-' APP send request to dnode and RPC in dnode recv the request app ->rpc: create table req
+' APP send request to dnode and RPC in dnode recv the request app ->rpc: insert data req

 ' RPC call vnodeProcessReq() function to process the request rpc -> vnode: vnodeProcessReq